 For an entry-level board, the Vilano Navigator really has a lot of nice features.

 Up top, the Navigator features a diamond groove EVA foam traction pad which is comfortable to stand on and provides good grip.
 Mid-board is a convenient carry handle which makes it easy to carry the board when it’s fully inflated.

 Vilano also includes four stainless steel D-rings along the edges of the deck pad.
-These are great for securing gear, tying down a cooler, or attaching a kayak seat for seated rowing.
+These are great for securing gear, tying down a SUP cooler, or attaching a kayak seat for seated rowing.
 Additionally, there are two D-rings located on the port side of the board’s rail — these are for attaching the included shoulder strap which gives you another convenient option for carrying the board when it is fully inflated.

 Moving forward toward the board’s nose, you’ll find four additional D-rings with a bungee cord storage area which is perfect for stashing your backpack or drybag, flip flops, and other valuables.
 The board’s air valve is also located at the nose.